Brain-Gang/Build-Early-Ed/README.md

 Alija is a Creative Technologist with a background in community planning, digital media, and data science.
 Since completing the Data Science program, Alija has been designing immersive installation art and using machine learning for organizational equity analysis.

 ### Kathleen Mattos
+Kathleen is a data scientist and web developer who focuses on using data to identify and communicate ways to improve the lives of people our community.
+Since completing the Data Science program at Deep Dive she has gone on to work on projects utilizing machine learning, GIS, and fullstack web development.

 ### Gabriel Fosse
 Gabriel Fosse has a background in ethical hacking and linux systems administration.
 After completing the Data Science program he has been working as a freelancer using neural networks for sound classification and analysis.